 Sydney Isaacs is based in Houston, where she serves on the Board of Directors of the Houston chapter of the National Investor Relations Institute (NIRI) and as Vice President of the Turnaround Management Association (TMA).
 She is a Cum Laude graduate of Claremont McKenna College.

 Neil Maitland provides corporate and financial public relations, investor relations and transaction communications counsel to clients across an array of industries.
 Mr. Maitland has particular expertise in understanding company valuation and investor perceptions of publicly held companies.

-Patrick Tucker advises clients in financial public relations, investor relations, as well as transactional and crisis communications across a broad range of industries including the automotive, consumer goods, energy, financial services, legal, media and entertainment and technology sectors.
+Patrick Tucker advises clients in strategic communications and investor relations related to transactions, shareholder activism, litigation, executive transition and crisis management, among other issues.
+He has worked across a broad range of industries including the automotive, biotech, consumer goods, energy, financial services, healthcare, legal, media and entertainment and technology sectors.

-He has experience in developing and implementing corporate positioning programs for a range of organizations including Ameriprise Financial, NYU Stern School of Business, Nielsen, PepsiCo. and Starwood Capital Group.
+He has experience in developing and implementing strategic communications programs for organizations including Ameriprise Financial, Advent International, Johnson & Johnson, Marsh, NYU Stern School of Business, Nielsen, PepsiCo, Starwood Capital Group and the Structured Finance Industry Group.

 Prior to joining Abernathy MacGregor, Patrick was with RF|Binder Partners where he was a member of the agency’s media relations group.

 Patrick graduated from Trinity College in Hartford, Ct. where he received a degree in English Literature.

 Allyson Vento provides public relations, investor relations, transaction and crisis communications counsel and services to clients in a range of industries including financial services and insurance, technology, retail and healthcare.

 Ms. Vento has extensive experience in advising clients on transaction communications including: mergers and acquisitions – both hostile and friendly, proxy contests and shareholder activism.